 You’re heading south across the Burren uplands; surely the strangest landscape in Ireland.
 Weathered limestone hills where fissures and cracks shelter exotic wildflowers and unique alpines.

 Soon you arrive at the Poulnabrone Dolmen, the oldest dated megalithic monument in Ireland.
 It’s certainly worth a stop and look around.
 A Dolmen is an ancient tomb made from rocks; essentially it looks like a kitchen table for giants, a great flat stone held aloft by single rock pillars.
-It’s a marvellous piece of engineering.
+It’s a marvelous piece of engineering.
 It is also a sacred place and human remains excavated from the site reveal it was built over five thousand years ago.
 It stands today as a reminder of our ancient heritage and as an example of the many wonders of the Burren.

 You need to be on your way.
 Back on the bike and pushing along nicely.
 The plan is to get to Leamaneh Castle and then turn right for Kilfenora.
 You get there sooner than you think.
 And it’s a nice feeling to know that you are turning westward toward the sea.